SteveKunG/SteveKunG/README.md

 ## Other Side of me
 You might know me from the YouTube channel called SteveKunG.

-### 🔊 How did I got this name?
+### 🔊 How did I get this name?
-SteveKunG is come from when I started making a YouTube channel, but previously it is MCCommander -> SteveMCCommander (What a cringe name 😶‍🌫️)
+SteveKunG is come from when I started making a YouTube channel, but previously it is MCCommander → SteveMCCommander (What a cringe name 😶‍🌫️)

 Let's break down my channel names.

 MCCommander - MC = Minecraft, Commander = I've heard this a lot when playing RTS.
-This is definitely me who is really good at Minecraft (Technical side such as Map Making, Command Blocks).
+This is definitely me who is decent at Minecraft (Technical side such as Map Making, Command Blocks).

 SteveMCCommander - Steve = My house didn't have internet on that time, so my skin is always Steve.
 So I just put them in front of previous name, that's it.

 SteveKunG - Same reason as above.
 KunG = Most Thai Minecraft YouTubers on the 2010-2014 eras they mostly put "KunG" or "Kung" at the end of name.
 Just because it sounds cute.
 And a letter 'G' is an uppercase because it looks cool.